 For many kids, just saying “take a deep breath” is not enough.
 To help them focus, have a prompt or focal point ready to guide them through each inhale and exhale.

 When I teach kids, yoga classes, I carry several teaching tools to capture their attention and interest.
 Some of the tools I like to use to teach abdominal breathing to include:

 - The Hoberman Sphere or “breathing ball” as I often call it.
 Here is a short Yoga Calm® video demonstrating it in use.
 Kids love to open and close the sphere in unison with their breath.
 It gives them a focal point to anchor their attention and slow their breath.

-- Pinwheels to use with Pinwheel Breath (a Yoga Calm® activity by 1000-petals).
+- Pinwheels to use with Pinwheel Breath (a Yoga Calm® activity).

 - Stuffed animals or a BE Buddy® to help kids feel supported while practicing full belly breaths.

-*Check out this video to learn how the BE Buddy® can help your kids develop healthy habits daily!
+*Check out our Resource Portal to learn how the BE Buddy® can help your kids develop healthy habits daily!

 - Bubbles.
 When in doubt, get the bubbles out!